awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 | Ambiguous | Allowed | Allowed¹ | Blocked |
 | Severe | Allowed | Blocked | Blocked |

 ¹ Routes the requests but closes the client and target connections\.
+You might incur additional charges if your load balancer receives a large number of Ambiguous requests in Defensive mode\.
+This is because the increased number of new connections per second contributes to the Load Balancer Capacity Units \(LCU\) used per hour\.
+You can use the `NewConnectionCount` metric to compare how your load balancer establishes new connections in Monitor mode and Defensive mode\.

 **To update desync mitigation mode using the console**